PMU State Estimation

 current!(analysis)

-For instance, if we want to show the active power injections and the from-bus current magnitudes, we can employ the following code:
+For instance, to show the active power injections and the from-bus current magnitudes, use the following code:

-Users can utilize any of the print functions outlined in the Print API.
-For example, to print state estimation data related to PMUs, we can use:
+Users can use any of the print functions outlined in the Print API.
+For example, to print state estimation data related to PMUs, use:

 @voltage(pu, deg)